About

 Major James Cooper-Maitland (retd)

 James is a former Australian Army officer.
-He has instructed leadership at the Royal Military College Duntroon and has led multicultural, cross discipline teams on operations across Northern Australia.
+He has instructed leadership at the Royal Military College Duntroon and has led multicultural, cross discipline teams on operations across Northern Australia and overseas.

 Registration